-Each teacher, in conjunction with the Director of Communications and Marketing, maintains a Class Page on the Aidan website.
+Each teacher, in conjunction with the Director of Communications and Marketing, maintains a class group on the Aidan Portal.
 Each page has complete information for contacting your child’s teacher, including the best method and times to reach them.
-Snack schedules and class updates are also posted here.
+Snack schedules, class event and trip information, and class updates are also posted here.
 Photos can be viewed on this page.

 To view your child’s Class Page on the website, please visit the parent portal and login with your email address and password.

 Please also check for monthly additions of blog entries and photos from each classroom.

 Siblings of reenrolled students who have not applied out are given priority in the admissions process if the application is submitted on or before the December deadline.
 If a student has applied out, their sibling is not accorded preference.
 If the original reenrolled sibling does not ultimately reenter in September, then the sibling for whom preferential admission was granted may not be offered reenrollment the following year.

 As a member of the Association of Independent Schools of Greater Washington, we maintain common deadlines with other area independent schools.
 Contact your schools of interest for specific application information.
 For assistance from Aidan for applying out, please email firstname.lastname@example.org.